greenplum-db/greenplum-database-release-archive/Greenplum-Server-RPM-Packaging-Specification.md

   Some users may wish to simultanously run multiple versions of Greenplum concurrently or otherwise with the ability to easily choose a different version of Greenplum.
 Note: When using **rpm** for package installation, automatic dependency resolution does not occur.

+5. A symbolic link is created that points to the most recently installed Greenplum

+  Users configure environments and tools to be Greenplum version inspecific by relying on a symbolic link to the Greenplum installation.

 ## Detailed Package Behavior